-This person suffered tetraplegia due to the severity of his injuries, meaning that he requires in-home medical care, a ventilator and other medical equipment and home modifications.
+This person suffered tetraplegia due to the severity of his injuries, meaning that he requires in-home medical care, a ventilator, and other medical equipment and home modifications.
 In addition, he requires travel to a therapist each week, which means he needs travel expenses and vehicle modifications covered.
 The man was a Wall Street trader making $134,000 a year and can no longer perform the duties required by his former job.
-These are all examples of economic damages he suffered due to the accident.
-A jury would consider his lost income, loss of future earning capacity, medical expenses and travel costs.
+These are all examples of the economic damages he suffered due to the accident.
+A jury would consider his lost income, loss of future earning capacity, medical expenses, and travel costs.

 The man was also a triathlete that had a beautiful wife, who unfortunately left due to an inability to live with her former spouse’s injuries.
 His enjoyment of life went into a significant downward spiral, causing severe mental anguish on a daily basis.
 Due to his injuries, he lost his ability to enjoy former activities and no longer has the love and support of his former spouse.
 These non-economic damages and the man’s pain and suffering could be considered by a jury.

 Catastrophic injuries like the one described above can easily saddle accident survivors with millions of dollars in tangible expenses.
 According to the Christopher & Dana Reeve Foundation, a C1 spinal cord injury could impose more than $4 million in lifetime costs on a healthy 25-year-old male.

 Your attorney will use a number of methods to obtain an accurate picture of your economic damages, including medical expert testimony, medical records, income taxes, and other evidence.
 The method for calculating non-economic damages depends on the circumstances of your case.

 What If the Insurance Company Contests My Damages?